 Our first Meetup in Atlanta, GA took place on October 15th.
 I ran a Lean Coffee session of 15 attendees and acted as community manager for several people in the virtual audience through a GoToWebinar provided by our host VersionOne as well as through social media channels, including Twitter and Google+.
 Read more about our successful experiment here.
 Social media pages for STC ATL are on Software Testing Club, Facebook, Google+, and LinkedIn.

-Board of Directors for Atlanta’s first “locally sourced” software testing conference
+Atlanta’s first “locally sourced” software testing conference

 STAC was started by a group of testers that wanted to create the conference they’ve collectively always wanted to attend.
 We envisioned a forum for local testers to not only listen to keynotes from industry heavyweights, but that also grows our local testing community.

 Attendees will get up-to-date knowledge and experience-based practices for software testing and what’s happening around the world, while networking with local, like-minded testers.

 While our conference is for the Atlanta testing community, we invite any and all testers interested in attending to join us.

 The Testing Show podcast – Real Work vs Bureaucratic Silliness